 Uneven swelling in the feet or legs may indicate a blood clot, known as deep vein thrombosis (DVT).

-Pregnant women and women who have given birth within the last 3 months have a higher risk of DVT than women who are not pregnant.
-The reason is that blood clots more easily during pregnancy to prevent excess blood loss during labor and birth.
+Pregnant women and women who have given birth within the last 3 months have a

 The growing fetus also puts pressure on the legs, which can reduce circulation.
 Being less mobile than usual during both pregnancy and the recovery period after delivery can also reduce blood flow in the legs.